oVirt/ovirt-site/source/feature/vmdevices-rework.html.md

 *   `{device_type: [device_object]}` is an internal format of VM's _devices, that we will call <i>device mapping</i> `dev_map`.
 *   `{device_type: [device_spec]}` is a format used for transition from device specification list to device mapping - <i>device specification map</i> `dev_spec_map`.

+The `dev_` prefix can be omitted if for each occurrence of function/method call there exists a \*device\* word in one of the namespaces accessed.

 ### Phase 1

 Using the names defined above, the first phase of devices rework will consist of removing device-specific code in vm.py and moving it to vmdevices/${device}.py, using consistent naming conventions.
 One of the first thing is isolating device object creation from _run method of VM class.
 This will allow us to work with multiple device objects in unit tests, possibly leading to better tests.